maebug/Kolo/GenerateTrainingDataGuide.md

 #### QuestionPrompt

+Defines how to format the question prompt:

-There are two variants for question prompts, depending on whether file names should be referenced.
+For this example, there are two variants for question prompts, depending on whether the file names should be referenced or not.

 ```
 QuestionPrompt: